-But chances are, things may be returning to a more normal holiday season.
+Welcome to my 2022 holiday survival guide!
+Chances are, we may all get to experience a more normal holiday season than we have in several years.
 And with that, you may find yourself once again trying to be all things to all people.
-Allow me to give you some things to think about as you go into the next 6 weeks.
+So let me give you some things to think about as you we launch into the fray.

 Here are my tips this year for keeping things safe, sane, and for getting what you want and need:

 - First and most important, think about what YOU want and how YOU want to feel this holiday season.
 What will you gift YOURSELF with?
 It could be as simple as more silence and reflection OR perhaps something more exotic (like that piece of jewelry you’ve always wanted).
 You can create whatever experience you are craving!

 - Listen to your body.
 If you are tired, rest.
 If you don’t feel like slapping on a fake smile for an event you really don’t want to attend, stay home in your jammies.

 - Spend some time thinking about who you actually want to spend your time with.
 Don’t be afraid to say “no” to invitations from “energy vampires.”

 - Keep your immune system supercharged.
 You can read more about that here.

 - Make healthy choices.
 This may not be the time for a huge habit overhaul, but give some thought to keeping alcohol use down and healthy food choices front and center.
 Exercise, too.
 Doing so will help keep hormones in better balance, and you’ll just feel better overall.

 - Don’t max out the credit card.
 I highly recommend NOT spending your precious time and money on more “stuff” that no one needs.
 Consider giving experiences.
 And gift cards and checks are always perfect, if not super-original!
 Or consider making charitable donations in honor of loved ones.